-Austin isn’t just a booming tech city but also one with dozens of gorgeous lakes!
+Austin did not exist 66 million years ago since the area was underwater with explosion craters (underwater volcanos).
+These days, more than 20 million visitors travel to Austin every year, enjoying the unique nightlife and events.
+It isn’t just a booming tech city but also one with dozens of gorgeous lakes.
 Next time you are near Austin, why not take a dip in one of the many large lakes near the city?
-Over 20 million visitors travel to Austin every year, enjoying the unique nightlife and events.
-Austin did not exist 66 million years ago since the area was underwater with explosion craters (underwater volcanos).
-Follow along to learn more about 7 of the biggest lakes near Austin.
+Follow along to learn more about seven of the biggest lakes near Austin.

 1. Lake Buchanan

-Lake Buchanan is technically not in Austin, but it is just a short hour and a half away.
-Anyone who lives in Texas is used to traveling far since the state is so large!
+Lake Buchanan is just a short hour and a half away from Austin — considered short as many who live in Texas are used to traveling far, since the state is so large!
 This lake has an area of 22,333 acres.
 The maximum depth of the lake is 132 feet.
 It is an artificially created lake that was formed with the Buchanan Dam in 1938.
 While most of the lake is used for fishing striped bass and white bass, there are multiple designated swimming areas to cool off during the hot Texas summer days.

 2. Lake Travis

-Lake Travis has an area the size of 18,929 acres.
-While it is not as large as Lake Buchanan, it is very close!
-The lake holds lots of events and recreational activities, so you will never be bored.
-For example, on the lake, you can take part in swimming, boating, waterskiing, and zip lining.
+Lake Travis has an area of 18,929 acres and over 270 miles of shoreline.
+While it is not as large as Lake Buchanan, it is very close in size!
+The lake holds lots of events and offers many recreational activities, including swimming, boating, waterskiing, and zip lining.
 The inflow source for this lake is the Colorado River, and it is man-made.
+The average depth of the lake is 62 feet when full, however, it can reach 210 feet between Hudson Bend and Volenta.
 Blue catfish and largemouth bass are stocked yearly.

 3. Somerville Lake